YFValue (YFV) 1-Day Trading Volume Reaches $1,534.00

-YFValue (YFV) traded flat against the dollar during the 24-hour period ending at 14:00 PM Eastern on May 17th.
-YFValue has a total market cap of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
-During the last week, YFValue has traded flat against the dollar.
-One YFValue coin can now be purchased for $1.63 or 0.00008941 BTC on popular cryptocurrency exchanges.
+YFValue (YFV) traded flat against the US dollar during the one day period ending at 9:00 AM ET on May 19th.
+YFValue has a market cap of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
+One YFValue coin can currently be purchased for approximately $1.63 or 0.00008941 BTC on major exchanges.
+Over the last week, YFValue has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.